seeul8er/Real3DFFF/README.md

 $$\vec{n_{Segment}}=w\vec{n_{upper}}+(1-w)\vec{n_{lower}}$$

 The interpolated normal vector $\vec{n_{Segment}}$ is the normal vector for the currently considered segment [7-5].
 The parameter $\vec{z_{Segment}}$ specifies the Z-coordinate of the layer for which the normal vector is to be calculated.
+While this approximation gives good results, it has to be checked that the vectors calculated are actually always perpendicular to the movement/g-code segment.
+A future improvement would be to ensure that by only interpolating the radial angle (rotational position) of the normal vector to the movement.
 The normal vector is outputted in the final G-code.
 To ensure compatibility with 3-axis FFF printers and common slicer software, the normal vector is written to the G-code file as follows:
 In addition to the X, Y, Z and E coordinates of an extrusion instruction, the parameters N, O and R are added to the instruction.
 The three coordinates of the normal vector are stored as additional parameters.
 The parameter N stores the X-component, O the Y-component and R the Z-value of the normal.
 The previously defined printer coordinate system is used.

 ### Further G-code adjustments